|

 Stallion no: 4351

 A super, well boned stallion with a lot of quality and character.
-He throws stock in the 39” height range, with good bodies and plenty of bone and hair.
-Bandsman’s children are typically good driving types and do well in the show ring.
-Pictured
+He throws stock in the 39” to 40" height range, with good bodies and plenty of bone and hair.
+Bandsman’s children are typically good driving and in-hand types.

 COPPICE BOBBY BLUE S0122